Humblemonk/DiceMaiden/README.md

 `!roll wng 4d6 !soak` or `!roll wng 4d6 !exempt` or `!roll wng 4d6 !dmg` : Roll four six-sided dice without a wrath dice.

+`!roll dh 4d10` : Roll four ten-sided dice for dark heresy 2nd edition.
+If your roll contains a natural 10, you will be prompted with a righteous fury notification!

 ## Alias Rolls
 Alias rolls are commands that are shorthand for a longer, more complex comand.
 They can also change what the dice faces appear as in most cases.
 Below is the complete list of aliases , with example rolls, currently supported by Dice Maiden.
 Have a game system that you want turned into an alias?
 Create an issue on github to get it added to this list!